-Olivia never shied away from a challenge and risked her own career by filing suit against Warner Brothers on August 23, 1943 after the studio extended her contract six times after "suspending" her for rejecting the roles it suggested.
+This is not Olivia's first foray into seeking legal protection.
+On August 23, 1943 after Warner Brothers studio extended her contract six times for rejecting the roles it suggested, Olivia filed suit against the studio.
 On December 8, 1944, Olivia de Havilland won her lawsuit against Warners Brothers when the California Court of Appeal of the second district unanimously ruled that seven years from the commencement of service meant seven calendar years.
 Since Olivia had started work under her contract at Warners on May 5, 1936, and seven calendar years had elapsed from that date, the contract was no longer enforceable.
 This freed Olivia from an unending cycle of suspensions and extensions of her contract at Warner Brothers and enabled her to seek different projects with other studios.

 As a result of her efforts, California Labor Law 2855 became known as "the de Havilland Law."
 Olivia's lawsuit didn't just free her from an unending contract, legions of other actors at the time and in the decades to follow were able to take advantage of the precedent and it has been cited as recently as 2009 involving a dispute over a music contract between EMI Records and Jared Leto and Shannon Leto of the band Thirty Seconds to Mars.

 Complaint filed by Olivia de Havilland against FX and Ryan Murphy Productions